 Getting more into the science, "Lab-Grown" most accurately describes the man-made production process in which the crystal structure is grown from the "seed diamond".
 Lab-Grown diamonds are the result of an extemporaneous crystallization process rather than a synthesis of compounds.
-Lab-Grown diamonds utilize a Chemical Vapor Deposition (CVD) process or a High Pressure High Temperature (HPHT) method that cause carbon atoms to crystallize into the structure that renders them harder than any other form of carbon and harder than any other material.
+Lab-Grown diamonds utilize a Chemical Vapor Deposition (CVD) process or a High-Pressure High Temperature (HPHT) method that causes carbon atoms to crystallize into the structure that renders them harder than any other form of carbon and harder than any other material.

-Both processes require advanced technological equipment and both produce rough diamonds that are then cleaned, cut, and polished in the very same way that naturally-occurring, mined diamond rough is processed.
-Diamond growth can be initiated only when a pre-existing diamond seed or a sliver of diamond substrate is present for the carbon atoms to attach to and “learn” the diamond’s strong tetrahedral crystal lattice.
-The “seed” essentially serves as a blue print for the crystallization process as carbon atoms stack one-by-one on the carefully selected seed.
+Both processes require advanced technological equipment and both produce rough diamonds that are then cleaned, cut, and polished in the very same way that naturally occurring, mined diamond rough is processed.
+Diamond growth can be initiated only when a pre-existing diamond seed or a sliver of the diamond substrate is present for the carbon atoms to attach to and “learn” the diamond’s strong tetrahedral crystal lattice.
+The “seed” essentially serves as a blueprint for the crystallization process as carbon atoms stack one-by-one on the carefully selected seed.